Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Attribute domains are rules that describe the legal values of a field type, providing a method for enforcing data integrity.
 Attribute domains are used to constrain the values allowed in any particular attribute for a table or feature class.
 If the features in a feature class or non-spatial objects in a table have been grouped into subtypes, different attribute domains can be assigned to each of the subtypes.
 A domain is a declaration of acceptable attribute values.
 Whenever a domain is associated with an attribute field, only the values within that domain are valid for the field.
 In other words, the field will not accept a value that is not in that domain.
 Using domains helps ensure data integrity by limiting the choice of values for a particular field.

-See [domains](../docs/1.6/domain.cmn.md) for more details regarding 3D objects scene layer and point scene layer.
+For more details regarding 3D objects scene layer and point scene layer, see [domains](../docs/1.6/domain.cmn.md).

 ### <a name="class-material">Class Material</a>

 The material used to shade the geometry.

-See [material](../docs/1.6/material.cmn.md) for more details regarding Integrated Mesh and 3D object scene layer.
+For more details regarding Integrated Mesh and 3D object scene layer, see [material](../docs/1.6/material.cmn.md).

 ### <a name="class-cacheddrawinginfo">Class CachedDrawingInfo</a>

 The Class CachedDrawingInfo is used to indicate if the DrawingInfo object is captured as part of the binary I3S representation.

-See [cached drawing info](../docs/1.6/cachedDrawingInfo.cmn.md) for more details Integrated Mesh and 3D object scene layer.
+For more details Integrated Mesh and 3D object scene layer, see [cached drawing info](../docs/1.6/cachedDrawingInfo.cmn.md).

 ### <a name="3dNodeIndexDocument"></a>3dNodeIndexDocument